-Portugal is a member of the EU and is also a signatory to the World Trade Organization's (WTO) Agreement on Government Procurement (GPA), which provides for reciprocal market access commitments in procurement between the EU and other WTO members that are also signatories to the GPA.
+Portugal is a member of the European Union and is also a signatory to the World Trade Organization (WTO) Agreement on Government Procurement (GPA), which provides for reciprocal market access commitments in procurement between the European Union and other WTO members that are also signatories to the GPA.
 Consequently, all EU legislation applies directly in Portugal and the GPA is also applicable on grounds of reciprocity.

-In Portugal, the Institute of Public Procurement, Real Estate and Construction (IMPIC) is the regulatory public body with responsibility for setting government purchasing procurement policy and enforcing compliance in public procurement and for electronic procurement platforms; it also regulates public and private construction.
+In Portugal, the Institute of Public Procurement, Real Estate and Construction (IMPIC) is the regulatory public body with responsibility for setting government purchasing procurement policy as well as enforcing compliance in public procurement and for electronic procurement platforms.
+The IMPIC also regulates public and private construction.

 The basic underlying principles applicable in Portugal are those of legality, public interest, impartiality, proportionality, good faith, protection of legitimate expectations, sustainability and responsibility, as well as those of competition, publicity and transparency, equal treatment and non-discrimination.
-In Portugal the general principles of procurement law, as stated by the European Court of Justice (ECJ) and the EU 2014 Procurement Directives, have been transposed to the PCC, but other general principles of administrative law also apply, as stated in the APC.
-These principles are relevant since they establish limits on the activity of contracting authorities, as well as guidelines on how the rules ought to be interpreted.
+In Portugal, the general principles of procurement law as stated by the European Court of Justice (ECJ) and the 2014 Procurement Directives have been transposed to the PCC, but other general principles of administrative law also apply, as stated in the APC.
+These principles are relevant as they establish limits on the activity of contracting authorities, as well as guidelines on how the rules ought to be interpreted.
 Contractors can rely on these in the event of any abuse by a contracting authority.

 Year in review